obryanlouis/qa/README.md

         Evaluates the model on the Dev dataset evaluate_remote.py
         Same as evaluate_local.py, but overrides some flags to run on EC2 GPUs - mostly for convenience

+#### My workflow

+I use an EC2 instance to train or test my models, with these steps:
+1. Update the code.
+2. Start a GPU EC2 instance. `p2.xlarge` and `p3.2xlarge` instances work OK.
+I load an AMI that has the NVIDIA Toolkit and python modules already installed.
+3. Zip the files (`./zip.sh` from the top level directory).
+4. Copy the files to EC2 instance: `scp -i /path/to/key.pem files.tar.gz ubuntu@<INSTANCE DNS>:~/`.
+This is a small amount of data since model weights and training data are copied from S3.
+5. SSH to the instance: `ssh -i /path/to/key.pem ubuntu@<INSTANCE DNS>`
+6. Unzip the files: `tar -xzvf files.tar.gz`
+7. Run the "remote" training or evaluation steps from above in a `tmux` terminal.
+8. If training, start another `tmux` terminal for tensorboard (make sure your tensorboard port is open).